 These macaws rarely grow bigger than 12-14 inches long, although their lifespan is usually shorter than a larger macaw, usually capped at around 30 years.

-The Hahn’s macaw is ideal if you seek a parrot for a family with small children.
-This is a very affectionate bird with a sweet disposition once trained, provided all boundaries are respected.
+The Hahn’s macaw is ideal if you’re seeking a parrot for a family with small children.
+Once trained, this affectionate bird has a sweet disposition, provided all boundaries are respected.

-Hahn’s macaws are quite active, regularly amusing owners with their hijinks, and are among the more skilled talkers in the macaw family.
-Unfortunately, the dialogue will be accompanied by screaming.
+Hahn’s macaws are active, regularly amusing owners with their hijinks, and are among the more skilled talkers in the macaw family.

 Illiger’s Macaw, aka Blue-Winged Macaw (Primolius Maracana)